-Table 41.
+Table 33.
 PL/I Program Structure Tab nodes Node name Description Program Shows the tree for a PL/I source file.
 The tree contains nodes for procedures and include files.
 Procedure Opens the source file at the relevant procedure.

-Includes Opens the source file at the include statement.
+Table 33.
+PL/I Program Structure Tab nodes (continued) Node name Description Includes Opens the source file at the include statement.
 Note: For a copybook that is included outside of any PL/I program in the source file, the copybook is displayed in the result tree of every PL/I program from that file.